flydev-fr/TextformatterVideoEmbed/README.md

 - Edit your *body* field in Setup > Fields (or whatever field(s) you will be placing videos in).
 On the *details* tab, find the *Text Formatters* field and select "Video embed for YouTube/Vimeo".
 Save.

-- Edit a page using the field you edited and paste in YouTube and/or Vimeo video URLs each on their own paragraph.
+- Edit a page using the field you edited and paste in YouTube, Vimeo and/or Facebook video URLs each on their own paragraph.

 ### Example

-How it might look in your editor (like TinyMCE):
+How it might look in your editor (like CKEditor):

 > Here are two videos about ProcessWire
 >